oufuzhao/oufuzhao-old.github.io/_pages/about.md

 Welcome to My Homepage
 ======
 ------
-I am currently a Ph.D. student in the Department of Computer Science at the City University of Hong Kong, starting in the fall of 2022, under the guidance of Prof.  [Sam Kwong](https://www.cityu.edu.hk/stfprofile/cssamk.htm), Prof. [Shiqi Wang](https://www.cs.cityu.edu.hk/~shiqwang/), and Prof. [Chongyi Li](https://li-chongyi.github.io/).
+I am currently a Ph.D. candidate in the Department of Computer Science at the City University of Hong Kong, starting in the fall of 2022, under the guidance of Prof.  [Sam Kwong](https://www.cityu.edu.hk/stfprofile/cssamk.htm), Prof. [Shiqi Wang](https://www.cs.cityu.edu.hk/~shiqwang/), and Prof. [Chongyi Li](https://li-chongyi.github.io/).
 My research focuses on image quality assessment, pattern recognition, and computer vision.

 Publications
 ======